Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 - $select

 ???+ warning "$count and Excel"
-    Microsoft Excel does not include support for the $count query.
+    Microsoft Excel does not support for the $count query.
 Please use Postman or other options.

-## Example Queries
+## Example Requests

+Returns total count of User Input Records.

 `https://odata-trial.cognigy.ai/v2.2/Inputs/$count?apikey=YOURAPIKEY`

-Return total count of User Input Records
+Returns all Records for the given APIKey.

 `https://odata-trial.cognigy.ai/v2.2/Inputs?apikey=YOURAPIKEY`

-Return all Records for the given APIKey
+Returns the first 10 records.

 `https://odata-trial.cognigy.ai/v2.2/Inputs/?$top=10&apikey=YOURAPIKEY`

-Return the first 10 records
+Returns the top 5 records where the executionTime is lower than 50ms, ordered by executionTime.

 `https://odata-trial.cognigy.ai/v2.2/Inputs/?$filter=executionTime lt 50&$top=5&$orderby=executionTime&apikey=YOURAPIKEY`

-Return the top 5 records where the executionTime is lower than 50ms, ordered by executionTime
+Returns all records for a specific Cognigy.AI agent.
+The Project ID is available in the URL while the agent is open in the Cognigy.AI user interface, for example,`trial.cognigy.ai/agent/PROJECTID/`.

 `https://odata-trial.cognigy.ai/v2.2/Inputs/?$filter=projectId eq 'PROJECTID'&apikey=YOURAPIKEY`

-Return all records for a specific Cognigy.AI agent.
-(The Project ID is available in the URL while the agent is open in the Cognigy.AI user interface e.g. ...trial.cognigy.ai/agent/PROJECTID/...)
+Returns all records between two dates, for example, 1st Jan 2021 and 1st July 2021.

 `https://odata-trial.cognigy.ai/v2.2/Inputs/?$filter=timestamp gt 2021-01-01T00:00:00.000Z and timestamp lt 2021-07-01T00:00:00.000Z&apikey=YOURAPIKEY`
-Return all records between two dates e.g. 1st Jan 2021 and 1st July 2021.

 ## Reference documentation